jinnrw/3D-racing-three.js/README.md

 - Object loader, Material loader

+### To do:
+- [ ] Make one car obj for duplication, instead of a group of cars
+- [ ] Camera movement, follows players
+- [ ] Integrate the logic to select a winner
+- [ ] Player elimination animation
+- [ ] Art decorations, i.e. trees, pavement, sky

 To see this project locally, please run a local server (i.e [http-server](https://www.npmjs.com/package/http-server)).
 Here's a [reference](https://threejs.org/docs/#manual/en/introduction/How-to-run-things-locally).